Mac Musings

 For those who think things are really going well and want to skip ahead, eHarmony has a FasTrack option that both parties would have to agree to.

 eHarmony is different from the other online dating services.
-They don't give you some tools and send you out on your own.
-They invest their own resources in making matches and walk you through a process that should provide a solid foundation for dating.
+It doesn’t give you some tools and send you out on your own. eHarmony invests its own resources in making matches and walks you through a process that should provide a solid foundation for dating.

 I've been impressed with the profiles they've sent my way, and I met my first eHarmony match Friday evening.
 I think it went very well - I felt comfortable from the start, enjoyed meeting some of her family and friends, and we spent a lot of time just talking.
 We'll see where that goes.